 Generic Plugins which are not opinionated towards a specific CSS framework, are kept in a separate folder.
 It is strongly suggested to always activate them:

 '''

-CMSPLUGIN_CASCADE_PLUGINS = ('cmsplugin_cascade.generic',)
+CMSPLUGIN_CASCADE_PLUGINS.append('cmsplugin_cascade.generic')

 '''

-Sometimes it is useful to do a segmentation.
+Sometimes it is useful to do a Segmentation of the DOM.
 Activate this by adding its plugin:

 '''

-CMSPLUGIN_CASCADE_PLUGINS = ('cmsplugin_cascade.segmentation',)
+CMSPLUGIN_CASCADE_PLUGINS.append('cmsplugin_cascade.segmentation')

 '''